Vortic Curated x Art KOKO: The Dimension of Feeling

 Digital installation presented by Vortic Curated (image copyright Vortic Art)

-What is does best of all is convey this gentle sensation of very womanly energy, without ever crossing over into the ‘girly’ or kitsch.
+What it does best of all is convey this gentle sensation of very womanly energy, without ever crossing over into the ‘girly’ or kitsch.
 Most of the works are abstract; they suggest the vast infinity of female talent they represent, rather than screaming about it.
 The effect is subtle – and deliriously compelling.

 View the online exhibition here, available until the 11th of July.